TechPrudent/microservices-dashboard-server/README.md

 Contributors to this project agree to uphold its [code of conduct][1].

-There are several that you can contribute to microservices-dashboard-server:
+There are several ways in which you can contribute to microservices-dashboard-server:

  - Open a [pull request][2].
 Please see the [contributor guidelines][3] for details.
  - Chat with fellow users [on Gitter][4].